Page Magnifiers for Reading: Your Guide to Clearer, More Comfortable Reading

 $19.95

-Handheld magnifying glass page reader.
+Handheld magnifying page reader.
 The above handheld page size magnifying glass models will magnify an large area rather then a few words. making

-Hands Free Magnifying Page Reader on Stand
+Hands Free Magnifying Glass Page Reader on Stand

 Magnifier sheet 2.5X Magnifier 3X Floor Magnifier